 As a dilated eye examination can cause temporary blurred vision and glare, we recommend not driving for at least 2-3 hours after the eye care consultation.
 A cycloplegic examination for a child can blur their close-up vision for the rest of the day.

 *Tests will be done at a different location.

 If new glasses are recommended, we can expertly help you with choosing your new eyewear frames and recommending the right lens types, lens materials and options for your needs.

 Our optometrist & optician will verify your frame fitting, make adjustments and take precise measurements prior to ordering to ensure you can enjoy the best vision and comfort with your new glasses.

 We can also arrange the fitting of new lenses into your glasses if you are happy with your existing eyewear frame.
 Unlike some practices, we don't charge a premium should you wish to reuse your favourite frame.

 Do I Need An Eye Test?

-There are plenty reasons why you may need an eye test.
+There are plenty of reasons why you may need to do an eye check up in Singapore.
 Here are a few common reasons.